wayland-protocols 1.21 release

 Wayland-protocols currently includes the following stable protocols that are backward compatible:

-• "viewporter" - allows the client to perform scaling and cropping actions on the edges of the surface on the server side.
+• viewporter" - allows the client to perform actions on scaling and cropping the edges of the surface on the side Server.

 • "presentation time" - provides video display.